 The UK Government’s Research and Development Tax Relief scheme is a way to encourage and reward companies that are investing in innovation.

 What qualifies as innovation?

-Most biotech projects come with its own set of challenges and how you deal with them may potentially save you money, instead of costing you money.
-New products, living organisms, technologies and ways to solve a problem that haven’t been done before can all count toward an R&D tax credits claim.
+Most biotech projects come with its own set of challenges.
+If you are creating new products, organisms, technologies and ways to solve a problem that haven’t been done before can all count toward an R&D tax credits claim.

 - Are you developing a technology that can extract a product or material from the environment to reduce pollution?

 - Are you working on zero waste technology?

 - Are you developing new medical devices, compounds or medicines?

 - Are you creating algorithms and software that can analyse biotech data?

 - Are you training AI to be used for biotech?